Computer model locks in Bengals vs. Bills picks, score prediction, SGP for NFL Week 14

 The 8-4 Buffalo Bills host the 4-8 Cincinnati Bengals in a matchup of two of the game's top quarterbacks as Josh Allen and Joe Burrow face off in Week 14.
 Allen has the Bills firmly in the playoff chase yet again after an MVP season last year, though it may be tough to catch the 11-2 Patriots at this point.
 Meanwhile, Burrow has missed most of the season due to a toe injury, but he returned on Thanksgiving last week and promptly led Cincy past Baltimore.

 Kickoff from Highmark Stadium is set for 1 p.m.
-ET on FOX.
-The Bills are 5.5-point favorites, according to the latest Bengals vs. Bills odds.
-The over/under for total points scored is 53.
-Before making any Bengals vs. Bills bets of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+ET.
+The Bills are six-point favorites, according to the latest Bengals vs. Bills odds.
+The over/under for total points scored is 54, up 1.5 points from the opening line.
+Before making any Bills vs. Bengals picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Click here to bet Bengals vs. Bills at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: